Discrete (P)-closed Groups Acting On Trees: Preliminaries

 Going through the process described above, we see that every $\Delta$-tree is isomorphic to the $(2,3)$-regular tree.
-Starting at a chosen base vertex, e.g. the central red vertex, note the choices that were made for the reverse labels.
+Starting at a chosen base vertex, e.g. the central open vertex, note the choices that were made for the reverse labels in Figure~\ref{fig:lad_and_tree}. \end{example}